Edited By : Renée Deveney

 • Applicators cannot use paraquat around home gardens, schools, recreational parks, golf courses or playgrounds.

-• Users must store the chemical securely to prohibit unauthorized people from having access.
+• Users must store the chemical securely to prevent unauthorized access.

 The EPA issued the Paraquat Human Health Mitigation Decision in 2016.
 Additional regulations issued in 2021 further restrict application methods and safety requirements for workers exposed to the chemical.
 These actions aim to increase public knowledge about the potential risks associated with paraquat and provide guidelines for safer use.